Khalil-Rehman9/CaptionAI/Readme.md

 ### Prerequisites

 Before you dive in, make sure you have Python 3.8+ installed on your machine.
 You'll also need some disk space for the AI models.
+You will also need to install the Ollama in your Local machine you can visit here [Ollama Install](path/to/ollama-install.md)

 ### Installation